 We also have a varying number of characters per recorded episode, typically between 4-8 Characters plus the DM every week.
 This depends who is free to record the episode that week; the characters that aren’t present are assumed to be “asleep on the cart” or “asleep in the bag of holding” and will return in future weeks.
 This allows for a greater variety and keeps each episode feeling fresh and dynamic.

-Our regular schedule is shown below and releases are usually live early mornng (GMT).
 For any specials releases or deviations from this see our Twitter.